Michael Soeoth: Club career

 Soeoth also has been playing football for a school team in New Zealand with One Tree Hill College since 2021.
 Soeoth was successfully selected through a selection process to play for the school football junior academy team when he was 13 years old.
 In 2022 Soeoth won the 14B East in College Sport Auckland tournament with the One Tree Hill College junior academy.
 In 2023, Soeoth was selected to be part of One Tree Hill College 1st XI senior team that played in the A4 of College Sport Auckland division.
-In 2024 Soeoth was part of the One Tree Hill College 1st XI senior team that went undefeated for 9 games straight of in all of College Sport Auckland division until the undefeated streak ended after losing 4-0 in the last seasonal game and missing out on A3 promotion.
+In 2024 Soeoth was part of the One Tree Hill College 1st XI senior team that went undefeated for 9 games straight in all of College Sport Auckland division until the undefeated streak ended after losing 4-0 in the last seasonal game and missing out on A3 promotion.

 During his football career overseas in New Zealand, Soeoth has worked with coaches such as Ben Fletcher at Ellerslie AFC.
 He also has been coached by Dylan Manickum, Adam Thomas, Francis De Vries, Luis Toomey and Noah Billingsley with school football.
 These coaches that Soeoth has worked with has all played at a professional level and have played for the New Zealand national football team.

 Soeoth is coached by Zach Haydon at Eastern Suburbs who was a New Zealand national football team staff.

 Style of play

 Predominantly a left-back, Soeoth is a left foot football player who usually likes to whip in crosses from the left flank for the players to attack.
-His different ranges of passing and techniques makes him a great modern fullback.
+He has mastered different ranges of passing and techniques for a fullback.